 The capacitor bank overload function (abbreviated "COL" in event block names) generates events and registers from the status changes in START, TRIP and BLOCKED.
 The user can select which event messages are stored in the main event buffer: ON, OFF, or both.
-The function offers one (1) independent stage.
+The function offers two (2) independent stages; the events are segregated for each stage operation.